They can spit up to 10 feet.

 The alpaca is a smaller animal than the llama, although the two resemble one another in several ways.
-These animals stand 32-39 inches from foot to withers, and they measure an average of 5.5 feet in length.
+These animals stand 32-39 inches from foot to wither, and they measure an average of 5.5 feet in length.
 They have small heads, large eyes, flame-shaped ears that stand up, and long necks.

 The two breeds have different types of fur.
 The huacaya breed, which comprises about 90 percent of the world’s alpacas, has thick, fluffy fleece adapted for life at cool, high altitudes.
 The suri breed has silkier fur that grows into long dreadlock-type curls.